tomaszpolanski/Options/README.md

 ###Why to use them?

 In 1965,  Sir Tony Hoare introduced null reference.
-Since then he apologised for that and called it “A Billion dollar mistake”.
+Since then he apologised for that and called it [The Billion Dollar Mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
 If the inventor of null pointers and references has condemned them,  why the rest of us should be using them?